dtuskippy/reading-notes/401/class-17.md

     * As of today, the majority of web traffic goes through through CDNs, including traffic from major sites like Facebook, Netflix, and Amazon.
 3. What are the benefits of employing a CDN?
     * Speed: increased speed for both website load times, and content delivery (most obviously, video).
-    * Security: specifically reducing the likelihood of falling victim to and improve defenses against Distributed Denial of Service attacks (DDoS).comm
+    * Security: specifically reducing the likelihood of falling victim to and improve defenses against Distributed Denial of Service attacks (DDoS).

 ## Things I want to know more about